 Symptoms:Unnaturally high aggressive state of mind and drooling.

 #3 Paralytic Symptoms

-Fortunately, this often deadly disease is preventable.
+Fortunately, this deadly disease is preventable.
 Cats should receive their first rabies vaccination at around three months of age and then regular boosters according to a schedule set by your veterinarian.
-The rabies vaccine is not only a good idea, most state laws also require it.
+The rabies vaccine is more than just a good idea as it’s mandated by most state laws.
 Take a look at this chart of rabies laws by state.

 More on Cat Diseases

 Cat Tumors and Cat Skin Disease - How to Detect Them and What You Can Do

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.